glasgowcompbio/vimms-gym/viewer/README.md

 ## Install vimms-gym

 To use this app, you need to install vimms-gym first.
 Currently, vimms-gym is not in the form of package and is in the development stage.
-Please clone the contents of the entire branch repository first.
+Please clone the contents of the entire viewer branch repository first.

 ***install dependencies through Anaconda***

 1. Install Anaconda (https://www.anaconda.com/products/individual).
-2. Cloned the whole repository.
+2. Cloned the the viewer branch.
 3. Go to the location of the clone repository in the terminal and run `$ conda env create --file environment.yml` to create a new virtual environment of vimms-gym.

 ## Usage